 Goldman Sachs Future Planet Equity ETF (GSFP)

-Goldman Sachs Future Planet Equity ETF (GSFP) with AI Score 44/100 (Weak).
+Goldman Sachs Future Planet Equity ETF (GSFP) trades at $33.78 with AI Score 44/100 (Grade C).
 Goldman Sachs Future Planet Equity ETF focuses on investments in companies addressing environmental problems.
-The fund allocates at least 80% of its net assets to equity investments in both U. Market cap: 0, Sector: Unknown.
+Market cap: $12.63M, Sector: Unknown.

 Goldman Sachs Future Planet Equity ETF (GSFP) is a non-diversified fund investing in companies addressing environmental issues.
 Managed by Goldman Sachs Asset Management, it targets both U.S. and non-U.S. equities with significant exposure to industrials, materials, and technology sectors, aiming to capitalize on the growing focus on sustainability.